gumaz/gumaz/README.md

 ### Hello there 👋

-My name is Giulio, Data Engineer at [Spotify](https://open.spotify.com/).
+My name is Giulio and I'm a Data Engineer at [Spotify](https://open.spotify.com/).

 Working remotely from Italy.
 <br>